bondy-io/bondy_docs/docs/reference/wamp_api/source.md

 		"type": "array",
 		"required": true,
 		"mutable": false,
-		"description": "A list of usernames.",
+		"description": "The string 'all' or a list of usernames.", "items": {
-        "items": {
 			"type": "string"
 		}